volker-kempert/python-tools/README.rst

 README
 ======

-Set of command line tools bundles in a python package
+Set of command line tools bundled in a python package

 License
 -------

 (c) 2015, Volker Kempert
-All rights reserved

 Licensed under MIT type of open source license.
 See the LICENSE file for details.